Si1ver/C-Sharp-Project-Tools-for-Unity/Readme.md

 This tool currently works only on Windows.

+At this point the project tested only with Unity 2018.2 and Visual Studio 2017 (v.
+15.9).

 Project generation hook is based on functionality provided by Visual Studio Unity Bridge.
 Visual Studio must be installed with "Game development with Unity" payload.

 ## Preview version notice